MediaFire/mediafire-fuse/README.md

 run the `help` command either in interactive mode or by giving it to the `-c` argument.

-When running a command using the `-c` argument, you need to enclose the command in quotes, especially ig the command you're trying to run needs arguments, e.g.
+When running a command using the `-c` argument, you need to enclose the command in quotes, especially if the command you're trying to run needs arguments, e.g.

 `mediafire-shell -c "put file"`